ANSWERS TO CRITICAL QUESTIONS

 - Neighborliness – Being neighborly stems from an inherent belief in the dignity of all people.
 For me this has emerged from being inviting and welcoming to others who are different.

-- Accountability – Given their role as public servants, elected officials must be accountable.
+- Accountability – Leaders must be accountable.
 For me this has emerged from seeking and applying feedback that enables personal growth.

-- Joint problem-solving – As executors of public policy, elected officials must be able to work with others in developing solutions.
+- Joint problem-solving – Leaders must be able to work with others in developing solutions.
 For me this has emerged from collaborative partnering with remarkable minds.

-- Objective & others-oriented – Since they are representatives of a constituency, elected officials must be others-oriented and objective.
+- Objective & others-oriented – Leaders must be others-oriented and objective.
 For me this has emerged from pursuing good and serving with joy.

-- Leadership minded focus – Elected officials must have the wisdom of knowing that they are servant-leaders.
+- Leadership minded focus – Leaders must have the wisdom of servant-leadership.
 For me this has emerged from a daily study of leaders and cultivating integrity.

-- Inclusive in approach – Officials are elected by diverse communities .and must be inclusive.
+- Inclusive in approach – Leaders must be inclusive.
 For me this has emerged from developing connection intentionally with people from all walks of life.

 Ans.
-19: I use a movie to describe my philosophy.
+10: I use a movie to describe my philosophy.
 I think this would be the best way to provide depth of understanding.
-The movie Black Panther provides an intense grasp of my political philosophy.
-There are seven main things that highlight my philosophy using the acrostic PANTHER:
+The movie Black Panther provides an intense grasp of my philosophy.
+There are seven main things that I’ll highlight using the acrostic PANTHER:

 Pride in heritage as a Black male – T’Challa, King of Wakanda, is comfortable in his African ancestry.
 He knows who he is.
 His identity informs his leadership.